Roads to Japan - Our map (Sep 2025)

 Cons

-Difficult to set up and significant startup costs.
-Difficult to do something so elaborate in another country, and I hear that there lot of bureaucracy in Japan.
-Would need a lot of support for the legal side of things.
+Also, I hear there is a lot of bureaucracy in Japan, would need a lot of support for the legal side of things.

 "Remote" Plan